ROANOKE biracial committee integrates Woolworth

 This photo is of a woman and a girl walking on Campbell Avenue looking east from First Street SW in Roanoke, Virginia.
 An imprint on the back of this photograph states, "WSLS-TV merchandising promotion photograph."
 Down the left side of Campbell Avenue, the business signs of N. W. Pugh department store and S. H. Kress 5 cents to 25 cents store are partially visible.
 Across the street, two city busses are parked in front of F. W. Woolworth, Kinney Shoes, and Good Friend, a women's clothing store.

 When there were not enough volunteers to help integrate more lunch counters in Roanoke, Virginia the Rev. R.R.
 Wilkinson recruited several young ministers to participate in the sit-ins.
-One of them was Rev. Wilkinson's friend a 33 year old Rev. Edward T. Burton pastor of Sweet Union Baptist Church.
+One of them was Rev. Wilkinson's friend a 33 year old Rev. Dr. Edward T. Burton pastor of Sweet Union Baptist Church.
 Rev. Burton joined the lunch counter sit-ins at Woolworths in downtown Roanoke, including one at a segregated motel on Franklin Road.
 He also demonstrated by drinking from a segregated water fountain on Jefferson Street.
+In 1962, Rev. Dr. Edward T. Burton became Vice President of the NAACP Chapter in Roanoke, Virginia.

 Courtesy of The Roanoke Times

-Roanoke public transpiration began integrating in 1963.
+Roanoke public transportation began integrating in 1963.
 Rev. R.R.
-Wilkinson and his NAACP colleagues would ride buses and sit in the front seat to test out integration.
+Wilkinson and his NAACP colleagues would ride buses as they sat in the front seat section to test integration.
 The Roanoke NAACP experiences on buses were mostly peaceful.
 Most white bus drivers complied with integration.
 Under the Rev. R.R.
 Wilkinson's leadership, the Roanoke Biracial Committee integrated a total of 17 lunch counters in downtown Roanoke within a year without any violence or incidents.